jaewan99/ObsidianComputerScience/CSAPP/Chapter 9/Chapter 9.md

 					- So even before the MMU is doing any address translation, it can send this these VPO bits to cache.
 					- And then the cache can get busy extracting the index the cache index bits
 						- Looking up all of the lines, in that set. and then have everything ready for the tag check.
-							- can only occur after the address translation happens
+							- can only occur after the address translation happens - once there's a physical address with a from which we can extract the cache tag.
+						- We are getting 8 possible tag - because we are having 8-way associative

 - Observation
 	- Bit that determine Cl identical in virtual and physical address